The “Unspoken Exhaustion” of Living Abroad: Invisible Stress and Loneliness Many Expats Carry

 It was not only about language.

-Trying to explain cultural nuances, emotional subtleties, and unspoken feelings in English slowly became exhausting for me.
+and unspoken feelings in English slowly became exhausting for me.

 This is not about blaming the other person.